 On-line transaction processing (OLTP) environments typically generate a large number of small packets, and the amount of data being transmitted between the clients and the server is relatively small.
+On the other hand decision support systems (DSS) environments typically generate a large number of large packets, and the amount of data being transmitted between the clients and the server is relatively large.
 Many applications heavily utilize stored procedures, which not only decrease processing at the server, but also reduce network traffic.
 Stored procedures are invoked by passing the name of the stored procedure along with its parameters to the server.
 Even though stored procedures can return any amount of data, a typical stored procedure returns only a very small result set.

-However, using stored procedures or not, the bulk of OLTP processing still occurs at the server, with the physical network layer (network interface controller or cables) seldom having a significant influence on the overall performance.
+However, using stored procedures or not, the bulk of OLTP and DSS processing still occurs at the server, with the physical network layer (network interface controller or cables) seldom having a significant influence on the overall performance.

-From the hardware perspective, you should have a 16- or 32-bit bus-master network controller or a PCI-based network controller installed in the server to minimize the processing overhead associated with non-bus master network cards.
+From the hardware perspective, you should have a 16- or 32-bit bus-master network card installed in the server to minimize the processing overhead associated with non-bus master network cards.